Revised statute 2477: Conflicts on Federal Lands

 RS 2477 has become an issue for wilderness advocacy groups because of language in the Wilderness Act of 1964.
 According to Section 2 (c) 3, any area to be considered for wilderness status must contain "a least five thousand acres of land or is of sufficient size as to make practicable its preservation and use in an unimpaired condition."
 Section 4 (c) further specifies, "Except as specifically provided for in this Act, and subject to existing private rights, there shall be no commercial enterprise and no permanent road within any wilderness area designated by this Act".
 Thus an RS 2477 "highway" which qualifies as a "road" could disqualify the land it traverses from being recognized by the federal government as a "wilderness" if it reduced the area under consideration beneath the 5,000 acre limit.

 Access advocates have sometimes organized to reopen or maintain what they consider to be legitimate RS 2477 roads.
 The Jarbidge Shovel Brigade is the best-known group that was formed for this purpose.

 Landowners, environmental organizations, government organizations (federal, state and county) and recreational-use advocates have very different understandings of the law.
 Conflicts among these groups came to a head when President Bill Clinton declared the Grand Staircase–Escalante, in southern Utah, to be a National Monument.
 Several Utah counties have been fighting in court to assert RS 2477 claims to roads that cross federal and private property, including across the Grand Staircase–Escalante National Monument.

-Interior Secretary Ken Salazar recently authorized interior representatives to negotiate federal recognition of RS 2477 roads for which there is a clear historical record.
+In 2010, Interior Secretary Ken Salazar authorized interior representatives to negotiate federal recognition of RS 2477 roads for which there is a clear historical record.
 In August 2010, quiet title of the Skutumpah Road, within the Grand Staircase–Escalante National Monument, was granted to Kane County, Utah.